figured out that we went on a little FAMILE vacation a few weeks ago.

 The third floor has a candy store,

-Yokai (the anime show and not ancient Japanese monsters) themed cafe and an Ultraman themed barbershop.
+a Yokai (the anime show and not ancient Japanese monsters) themed cafe and an Ultraman themed barbershop.

 SHFiguarts seems to be the in thing nowadays.